mchung94/solitaire-player/programming.md

   The tests show how to calculate it.
 These masks are used to exclude cards which can't be removed with the pyramid card because they are blocking each other.
+- `Pyramid.ALL` contains 1430 instances of the Pyramid class created from the pyramid data loaded from resources/pyramid/Pyramid.json:
-- `Pyramid.flags` - The 1430 possible values for pyramid flags.
-This is read
+  - `Pyramid.flags` - The 24 bits of pyramid flags.
-  from resources/pyramid/Pyramid.json.
-- `Pyramid.uncoveredIndexes` - For each value in `Pyramid.flags`, a list of all
-  the uncovered pyramid cards' indexes.
+  - `Pyramid.uncoveredIndexes` - For the given pyramid flags, an array of the uncovered pyramid cards' indexes.
-- `Pyramid.allIndexes` - For each value in `Pyramid.flags`, a list of all the
-  remaining pyramid cards' indexes.
+  - `Pyramid.allIndexes` - For the given pyramid flags, an array of all the remaining pyramid cards' indexes.

 ### Precalculations that happen for each deck of cards
-These are in the com.secondthorn.solitaireplayer.solvers.pyramid.Deck class.
+These are in the `com.secondthorn.solitaireplayer.solvers.pyramid.Deck` class.
+One useful tip to understand what's going on here is to imagine that the cards themselves are not the fundamental objects in the game - it's actually the deck of 52 cards and indexes into it that the solver thinks with.
-- `Deck.values` - Create a vector of each card's numeric value.
+- `Deck.values` - An array of each card's numeric value.
 This can be used to check if a card index refers to a king, or if two card indexes add up to 13 and can be removed together.
-- `Deck.cardRankMasks` - create a vector for each card value (1 - 13), holding
+- `Deck.cardRankMasks` - An array indexed by card rank value (1 - 13), holding
   a mask with bits set for each card in the deck with that value.
 So index 1 would contain a mask showing the position of each Ace in the deck.

-The four functions we need from a state are assisted by the following precalculations which are stored in com.secondthorn.solitaireplayer.solvers.pyramid.StateCache objects.
+The four functions we need from a state are assisted by the following precalculations which are stored in `com.secondthorn.solitaireplayer.solvers.pyramid.StateCache` objects.
+There are 1430 `StateCache` objects, one for each value of the 24 bit pyramid flags.
 1. Check if the state is a goal state
    - Precalculation: only the pyramid flags value of 0 is a goal state.
    - At runtime: look up the value for the given state.